samypr100/setup-dev-drive/README.md

 ### *drive-size*

+By default, this option is set to `1GB`.

-Allows you to configure the dev drive size.
+Allows you to configure the dev drive size in bytes.
 This is subject to the limit of space available on your runner.
 The default public runners roughly hold about 15GB of [space](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories), so it's suggested you keep your drive size below that limit, or you may encounter errors.

+You can use PowerShell built in [Numeric Literals](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_numeric_literals) functionality to automatically expand expressions like `1GB` to mean `1073741824`.

 ### *drive-format*

-The format of the drive, by default `ReFS` but it can be any of `FAT, FAT32, exFAT, NTFS, ReFS` as provided by [Format-Volume](https://learn.microsoft.com/en-us/powershell/module/storage/format-volume).
+The format of the drive, by default `ReFS` but it can be any of `FAT`, `FAT32`, `exFAT`, `NTFS`, `ReFS` as provided by [Format-Volume](https://learn.microsoft.com/en-us/powershell/module/storage/format-volume).

 ### *drive-path*

-The path to the dev drive VHDX file, defaults to the relative path `dev_drive.vhdx`.
+The path to the dev drive VHDX file, defaults to the relative path `dev_drive.vhdx` under the current system root.

 When a relative path is provided, it will be relative to `C:\`, `D:\` or the default workspace drive letter on the runner.
 Hence, `dev_drive.vhdx` will likely resolve to